microsoft/forecasting/examples/README.md

 This folder contains Python and R examples for building forecasting solutions presented in Python Jupyter notebooks and R Markdown files, respectively.
 The examples are organized according to f forecasting scenario, with each use-case named after `<dataset-name>_<scenario-domain>`.

-At the moment, the repository contains a single retail use-case utilizing [Dominick's OrangeJuice data set](https://www.chicagobooth.edu/research/kilts/datasets/dominicks), hence the name of the directory `oj_retail`.
+At the moment, the repository contains a single retail scenario utilizing [Dominick's OrangeJuice data set](https://www.chicagobooth.edu/research/kilts/datasets/dominicks).
+Hence the name of the directory `oj_retail`.

 ## Summary